AllskyTeam/allsky/README.md

 Manual method:
 * make sure config.sh has a DARK_FRAME configuration.
 Default is "dark.png"
-* Place a cover on your camera dome
+* Place a cover on your camera lens/dome
 * Set darkframe to 1 in settings.json
-* Reboot the Raspberry Pi: ```sudo reboot now```
+* Restart the allsky service: ```sudo service allsky restart```
 * A new file has been created at the root of the project: dark.png by default
 * Set darkframe to 0 in settings.json
-* Reboot the Raspberry Pi: ```sudo reboot now```
+* Restart the allsky service: ```sudo service allsky restart```
-* Remove the cover on the dome
+* Remove the cover from the lens/dome

 GUI method:
 * make sure config.sh has a DARK_FRAME configuration.
 Default is "dark.png"
-* Place a cover on your camera dome
+* Place a cover on your camera lens/dome
 * Open the Camera Settings tab and set Dark Frame to Yes.
-* Hit the Save and Reboot button
+* Hit the Save button
 * A new file has been created at the root of the project: dark.png by default
-* Open the Camera Settings tab and set Dark Frame to No.
+* On the Camera Settings tab and set Dark Frame to No.
-* Hit the Save and Reboot button
+* Hit the Save button
-* Remove the cover on the dome
+* Remove the cover from the lens/dome

 The dark frame is now created and will always be subtracted from captured images.
 In case the outside temperature varies significantly and you start seeing more / less hot pixels, you can run theses instructions again to create a new dark frame.